What Education is Needed to Become a Registered Nurse?

-For many entry-level registered nursing jobs, applicants need at least a diploma from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC).
-However, most employers prefer applicants with an associate's or bachelor's degree in nursing, along with state licenses to practice as an RN.
+You might be wondering, 'How long does it take to become a nurse?'
+For many entry-level registered nursing jobs, applicants need at least a diploma from a 2-3 year registered nurse training program accredited by the National League for Nursing Accrediting Commission (NLNAC).
+However, many employers prefer applicants with an associate's or bachelor's degree in nursing, along with state licenses to practice as an RN.
 Some RNs may specialize in an area such as pediatrics, labor and delivery, oncology or surgery.

 Registered nurses should be detail-oriented, patient, sympathetic and emotionally stable.
 Because they're likely to come in contact with infectious diseases, they must observe strict health and safety guidelines to prevent contamination.
 They also should be able to administer CPR.
 Some RNs are expected to work irregular hours since hospitals and nursing care facilities operate 24 hours a day.